gbxyz/pepper/README.md

     create host HOSTNAME [IP [IP [IP [...]]]]

-Create a host object with the specified HOSTNAME.
+Create a host object with the specified `HOSTNAME`.
 IP address may also be
 specified: IPv4 and IPv6 addresses are automatically detected.

 # LICENSE